 Neurotic excoriations in Adult

-Individuals who take street drugs, especially methamphetamines (crystal meth), are prone to neurotic excoriations.
-Pruritus-inducing drugs such as narcotics, especially heroin, may result in neurotic excoriations as well.
+There is a strong relationship between neurotic excoriations and underlying psychiatric disease, most often (OCD), depression, anxiety, and substance use disorder.
+Individuals who use recreational drugs, especially (crystal meth), are prone to neurotic excoriations.
+Pruritus-inducing drugs such as narcotics, especially , may result in neurotic excoriations as well.

 L98.1 – Factitial dermatitis